 .\Install-VSCode.ps1 @InstallHT

-Exit VS Code.
+Exit VS Code

 Restart VS Code by clicking on the Windows Key and typing code to bring up the VS Code tile in the Windows Start Panel.
 Then right-click the VS Code tile and select Run as Administrator to start VS Code as an administrator

 Inside, VS Code, open a VS Code Terminal by typing Ctrl+Shift+’.
-From the terminal, type pwsh and return.
+From the terminal, type pwsh and return